-The Graco Nautilus 65 LX/65 DLX/80 Elite 3-in-1 car seat is a forward facing only combination seat that functions as a 5 point harness, high back booster, and backless booster.
+The Graco Nautilus 65 LX 3-in-1 car seat is a forward facing only combination seat that functions as a 5 point harness, high back booster, and backless booster.
+Other, similar versions of this seat include the Nautilus 65 DLX and Nautilus 80 Elite.

-In the past we have reviewed the Graco Nautilus, but Graco has revamped the Nautilus into the Nautilus 65 LX/65 DLX/80 Elite.
-Instead of having the Nautilus and the Graco Argos, Graco has merged the two different seats into one seat.
-Our review will give you an in-depth look at this updated seat.
+In the past, we have reviewed the Graco Nautilus, and the Graco Nautilus with Safety Surround.
+Graco has revamped the Nautilus into the Nautilus 65 LX/65 DLX/80 Elite.
+Instead of having the Nautilus and the Graco Argos, Graco has merged the two different seats into this flavor of the seat, let’s take a closer look.

 CSFTL Quick Stats